arunpshankar/citi-icg-pocs/README.md

 # CITI ICG

+This repository contains all the essential notebooks and supplementary files assembled for CITI ICG's Proof of Concept (PoC).
+The PoC targets two specific use cases:

+* 1/ Long-form summarization by topic.
-This Proof of Concept (PoC) is aimed at finding the differences in the processing of derivative contracts between proposed rules and existing rules (use case 2).
+* 2/ An expanded version on use case 1/ focusing on identifying the variances in the processing of derivative contracts when comparing proposed rules to the current ones.

 ## Setup